 Should I be paid for my internship?
 Is my unpaid internship legal?
-Ohio Unpaid Wages Lawyer
+Ohio Unpaid Wages Lawyers

 Interns may be employees entitled to compensation regardless of whether their internship is “unpaid.”
-Contact our Ohio Unpaid Wages Lawyer.
+Contact our Ohio Unpaid Wages Lawyers.

 There are six criteria under the Fair Labor Standards Act (“FLSA”) for determining whether an internship can be unpaid: